-- a) Receiving and maintaining enrollment data on eligible Members as provided by DOM; - b) Developing and providing Member handbooks and ID cards; - c) Developing and maintaining a website to provide general customer service and Member education regarding access to services, benefits, provider network, and appeals process. - d) Preparing and mailing provider directories to new members, and on request, providing inter-active voice response (IVR) access to the roster of available network providers (IVR must also include an easily accessible option allowing transfer to a live person), and internet access to the roster of available network providers; - e) Adjudicating claims; (in accordance with Mississippi Department of Insurance Code § 83-9-5, which outlines the required time periods for processing claims); - f) Communicating claim filing procedures and Benefit Plan provisions to providers; - g) Implementing Member and provider Grievance Appeal Procedures, which includes expedited review and external independent review features; - h) Processing payments to providers; - i) Responding to inquiries from Members, providers, and the general public; (such responses could, in appropriate circumstances, be limited to referring the inquirer to the appropriate State agency or other third party); - j) Implementing appropriate utilization management, case management, and disease management; - Mirroring the current prior-authorization program requirements as shown in Appendix A1.
-Any variance from the current program will require Board approval for both self-insured and fully-insured. - l) Producing required and requested reports; - m) Establishing and maintaining a management information system (MIS) that will submit data to the Board's Information Management Vendor (IMV) and support all other related electronic data interfaces between the Benefit Plan and its vendors; - n) Maintaining proper financial controls and reporting; - o) Conducting required data matches; and - p) Complying with the Health Insurance Portability and Accountability Act (HIPAA).
+- a) Receiving and maintaining enrollment data on eligible Members as provided by DOM; - b) Developing and providing Member handbooks and ID cards; - c) Developing and maintaining a website to provide general customer service and Member education regarding access to services, benefits, provider network, and appeals process. - d) Preparing and mailing provider directories to new members, and on request, providing inter-active voice response (IVR) access to the roster of available network providers (IVR must also include an easily accessible option allowing transfer to a live person), and internet access to the roster of available network providers; - e) Adjudicating claims; (in accordance with Mississippi Department of Insurance Code § 83-9-5, which outlines the required time periods for processing claims); - f) Communicating claim filing procedures and Benefit Plan provisions to providers; - g) Implementing Member and provider Grievance Appeal Procedures, which includes expedited review and external independent review features; - h) Processing payments to providers; - i) Responding to inquiries from Members, providers, and the general public; (such responses could, in appropriate circumstances, be limited to referring the inquirer to the appropriate State agency or other third party); - j) Implementing appropriate utilization management, case management, and disease management; - k) Mirroring the current prior-authorization program requirements as shown in Appendix A1.
+Any variance from the current program will require Board approval for both selfinsured and fully-insured.